rademacher-p/stats-learn/README.md

 --style images/style.mplstyle --seed 12345 fit risk_N_leg_a0
 ```

-Observe that the positional arguments are a variable number of strings specifying which images to generate.
-The `--mc`
-option allows control over how many simulated datasets are generated for statistically meaningful results; the `--seed`
-option controls random number generation for reproducibility.

-The `--log_path` and `--save_img` options enable logging
-of result tables and/or images into a Markdown-format file for future use; note that the specified log path file will
+The `--log_path` and `--save_img` options enable logging of result tables and/or images into a Markdown-format file
-be created if it does not exist.
-Additionally, note that a specific [Matplotlib](https://matplotlib.org/) `--style` can
+for future use; note that the specified log path file will be created if it does not exist.
+Additionally, note that
-be specified for custom formatting.
+a specific [Matplotlib](https://matplotlib.org/) `--style` can be specified for custom formatting.
+To implement the

-To implement the same formatting used throughout the publication, the provided style `images/style.mplstyle`
+same formatting used throughout the publication, the provided style `images/style.mplstyle` can be used (as shown
-can be used (as shown above); note that this style requires [LaTeX](https://www.latex-project.org/), as well as the
+above); note that this style requires [LaTeX](https://www.latex-project.org/), as well as the
 [bm](https://www.ctan.org/pkg/bm) and [upgreek](https://www.ctan.org/pkg/upgreek) packages.